 An application can be made to tailor requirements for an individual site.
 CFA commonly works with permit applicants and local councils to tailor an application to address certain aspects of a proposal.
 Management of vegetation in the area of defendable space is the most frequent area where a tailored solution is often sought.

 The recent changes to the bushfire planning controls now require vegetation management and water supply to meet planning scheme requirements under Clause 52.47 unless a schedule to the BMO states otherwise or CFA agrees to the change in writing.

 An application to tailor requirements for your site must justify why an alternative proposal is being sought and demonstrate how and why the alternative proposal is appropriate given the likely bushfire behaviour and risk to the land, the surrounding landscape, the purpose of the requirement and having consideration of any relevant objectives or decision guidelines of the planning scheme.

 If you are considering a tailored planning application or want to understand the intent and purpose of the conditions in more detail, refer to the bushfire mitigation measures explanatory material that support these conditions.

 CFA also recommends that you discuss your application with council and CFA's Fire Safety Team (phone 9262 8578) when you are looking to apply a tailored response as part of your proposal.

 Structure of the standard planning permit conditions

-The standard planning permit conditions for buildings and works applications are divided into the following six sub-headings:
+The standard planning permit conditions for buildings and works applications are divided into the following five sub-headings:

 The glossary of terms should be a starting point to understand some of the terminology used in the standard planning permit conditions.